espsrc/spsrc_user_docs/docs/howto.md

 Using the clipboard in Guacamole is not intuitive.
-If you are planning to use the clipboard a lot, and the information you are going to work with is available online (i.e. via a web browser), we then recommend you to open firefox to copy/paste easily inside the virtual machine.
+If you are planning to use the clipboard a lot, and the information you are going to work with is available online (i.e. via a web browser), we then recommend you to open firefox to copy/paste as usual inside the virtual machine.

-If, on the other hand, you need to copy/paste between workstation and the virtual machine, then you will have to use the Guacamole menu.
-On the tab where you have Guacamole working, press **Ctrl+Alt+Shift** and a menu will appear on the left:
+If, on the other hand, you need to copy/paste between your workstation and the virtual machine, then you will have to use the Guacamole menu.
+On the tab where you have Guacamole working, press **Ctrl+Alt+Shift** and the menu appears on the left:

 ![](images/guac-clipboard.png)